axilmar/ALX/README.md

 Compiling
 ---------

-Compiling is done on Visual Studio 2012 with the November 2012 CTP compiler and mingw32/gcc 4.7.1.
+Compiling is done on mingw32/gcc 4.7.1.